-Now we have contemplated before that human consciousness is the widest on the buddhic level.8 This is the level of the intuition and of love-wisdom.9 Man must thus approach sex intuitively and with wisdom, and not in the last place bring love into it.10 This is for man the step to refinement, through humanization to deification, of the animalistic sex which is connected with the body of man.
+Now we have contemplated before that human consciousness is the widest on the buddhic level.8 This is the level of the intuition and of love-wisdom.9 Man must thus approach sex intuitively and with wisdom, and not in the last place bring love into it.10 This is for man the step towards ennoblement, through humanization and deification, of the animalistic sex which is connected with the body of man.
 For most men this is a step because they are not yet standing in full in their consciousness and their love.11, 12 It is however an important step that must be taken.
 It is through the bringing in of love that man can, and actually should, deify the animalistic sex.13

 To understand that step from animalistic experience to human experience better it can be useful to explore the bordering area of animalism with humanism.
-That exploration may take place through the ninefold division of the human constitution whereby every part of the eaerlier mentioned threefold itself is divided into a threefold.
-The personality (earlier indicated among others as ‘body’ and ‘animalism’) consists in that ninefold of physicality (course and subtle), emotion and concrete thought, the soul (earlier indicated among others as ‘consciousness’ and ‘human’) consists there of abstract thought, love-wisdom / intuition and spiritual will, and the monad (earlier indicated among others as ‘spirit’) consists there of active intelligence, love-wisdom and will (the latter to on a higher spiral of being than the former mentioned).14, 16 It is interesting for our contemplation on the present subject to single out the highest animalistic level, the concrete thought, and the lowest human level, the abstract thought.
+That exploration may take place through the ninefold division of the human constitution whereby every part of the earlier mentioned threefold itself is divided into a threefold.
+The personality (earlier indicated among others as 'body' and 'animalism') consists in that ninefold of physicality (coarse and subtle), emotion and concrete thought, the soul (earlier indicated among others as 'consciousness' and 'human') consists there of abstract thought, love-wisdom / intuition and spiritual will, and the monad (earlier indicated among others as 'spirit') consists there of active intelligence, love-wisdom and will (the latter to on a higher spiral of being than the former mentioned).14, 15 It is interesting for our contemplation on the present subject to single out the highest animalistic level, the concrete thought, and the lowest human level, the abstract thought.